Curriculum Vitae

 2018.
 Thinking Gender (WMST1001), “Queer Identities and Policing Sexuality.”
 Trent University

 2018.
-Performance and Popular Culture (DRE352F), “Drag and Popular Culture.”
+Performance and Popular Culture (DRE352F), “Drag, Theatre, and Popular Culture.”
 The University of Toronto Mississauga

 2018.
 Modern Drama (DRA122), “A Streetcar Named Desire and The Golden Age of Broadway.”
 The University of Toronto Mississauga